cosmonic/awesome-cosmonic/README.md

-# Things to Build
+# Awesome Cosmonic
-Source code for the Things To Build section on https://cosmonic.com/docs/category/things-to-build
+Awesome projects and source code for the Things To Build section on https://cosmonic.com/docs/category/things-to-build